nhi-nguyen-csis/Data-Structure/README.md

 # Data-Structure-In-Python3

-This repository will keeps everything related to data structure in Python 3
+This repository keeps everything related to data structure in Python 3